Please ensure Javascript is enabled for purposes of website accessibility

 Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.
 APY = Annual Percentage Yield.
 APYs are subject to change at any time without notice.

+The M1 High-Yield Savings Account might be for you if: You have more than $10,000 in savings and want to maximize your earnings in a high-yield savings account.
 Although interest rates have risen considerably in recent years, many branch-based banks still pay miniscule yields on savings accounts, so it can be worth it to look outside the traditional banking industry.
-The M1 High-Yield Savings Account offers one of the best APYs in the banking industry.
-In this review, we'll take a closer look at the M1 High-Yield Savings Account and who should consider it.
+In this review, we'll take a closer look at the M1 High-Yield Savings Account and see who it might be right for.

 Ratings Methodology